 That’s where networking and resource groups for BIPOC filmmakers come in.
 These organizations provide everything from community and mentorship to education and grant opportunities.
 They play an important role in the development and visibility of BIPOC artists.

-On this list, you’ll find groups for emerging as well as for more established filmmakers.
-Diverse industry roles, from writers to agents to actors to crew, are represented here.
+The list below contains a wide range of options.
+You'll find groups for both emerging and more established filmmakers.
+Groups that serve a spectrum of industry roles, from writers to agents to actors to crew.
 Some groups require a fee to join, but many offer free resources.
-You’ll find opportunities for more casual engagement like connecting with peers in a safe online space.
-You will also find more hands-on support like multi-week in-person workshops.
+You’ll find opportunities for more casual engagement, as well as avenues for seeking hands-on professional support.

 Since 2004, The Barcid Foundation has provided educational opportunities and resources to Native American filmmakers through the Native American Media Alliance.